flaxaurial/flaxaurial/README.md

 ### Hey there! 👋
 **I'm Flax**
-I primarily fovus on the development of Discord applications, such as bots.
+I primarily focus on the development of Discord applications, such as bots.

 ### Experience